polluxparis/zebulon-table/README.md

 * a promise (from the server) that will be resolved as an array of objects.
 * an observable (from the server) that will push by page arrays of objects (the full dataset will be loaded in background).
 * a pagination manager as a function to retrieve the appropriate pages from the server.
 In this case, the full dataset is not loaded locally, but only the diplayed page.
+### Object properties and foreign keys
+A row entry can be an object, a pointer to an object or a foreign key referencing an object.
+Foreign keys can be used to retrieve an object using the accessor of and "object property".
 ## Available functions and callbacks
 In the manipulation of the dataset, you may need to call functions for data calculation, formating, validation...
 Those functions are passed (functions property) to the component as